karlssberg/Motiv/README.md

 ```

 You can also use an existing proposition instead of a predicate to create a higher order logical operation.
-This will give you access to each result and model pair, which can be used to customize the output to a
+This will give you access to the underlying models and results, which can be used to customize the output to a
 particular use-case.

 ```csharp